 If you are an owner affected by the Porsche emissions recall, you can start your claim for compensation by completing the form below.
 It usually takes minutes to submit the form and you can leave the rest to us.

 We understand that the current scope of the software recall is limited to 3.0-litre V6 diesel engine models in the Euro 6 emissions class.
 However, as recall notifications have been issued for Cayenne models with the 4.2-litre V8 diesel engines in the Euro 5 and Euro 6 emissions classes, and for Panamera vehicles with 4.0-litre V8 diesel engines in the Euro 6 class, other owners may also be entitled to claim compensation.
 We are currently investigating this possibility.

 The letters about the re-programming of the DME control unit say that Porsche has agreed with the KBA to contact all owners of affected vehicles.
 The letter does not confirm whether the DME control software update is compulsory.
 As such, if you own a Porsche Macan and are invited for a recall in the UK, it is your choice as to whether you engage with the recall or not.

 But one of the most important things to note is that, if the DME control software update causes any problems to your vehicle afterward, joining our legal action is the way forward for compensation.

-Call us now from a landline or mobile free on 0800 634 7575 or contact us online using any of the forms provided within our website.
+Contact us online or use any of the forms provided within our website.

 UK NISSAN RENAULT CONSUMERS MAY BE ELGIBLE FOR NO WIN, NO FEE COMPENSATION.
 CLICK NOW TO FIND OUT MORE.